JamesYuan/solid-design-principles-in-common-lisp/l-liskov-substitution.md

 ```

-You probably will do above but see this - https://en.wikipedia.org/wiki/Circle-ellipse_problem#Change_the_programming_language
+You probably want to do like above but see this - https://en.wikipedia.org/wiki/Circle-ellipse_problem#Change_the_programming_language